How to Apply for your Lump Sum Pension Withdrawal

 Step 1.
 Your Personal Information.

 First, enter the date you prepared your application in box 1.
 The date is formatted in YYYY/MM/DD format.
-For example, this post was published on August 20, 2024, so I would write 2024/08/20 in Box 1.
+For example, this post was originally published on August 20, 2024, so I would write 2024/08/20 in Box 1.

 Second, sign your name using your normal signature.
 No inkan necessary (nor is it required), just sign your John Hancock and you’re good to go.
 This is to certify that you have lived in Japan for less than 10 years and qualify for the pension withdrawal.